The Mackinac Bridge has

 Police divers recovered

-two bodies the day of the accident.
+two bodies on the day of the accident.
 The third was recovered inside the sunken

 plane the next day.
 The men who perished were identified as Major Virgil